Euro Cup (AFL): Tournaments

+2024 Euro Cup

+The 2024 Euro Cup was held in Kiel, Germany for the second straight year.
+Ireland won both the Men's and Women's titles, both of whom came into the tournament as reigning champions.

+The Men's team beat Wales in the semi-finals and the Northern Irish team in the grand final.
+While the Irish women's team defeated Germans in the semi-final and English in their grand final.

+2023 Euro Cup

+The 2023 Euro Cup was held in Kiel, Germany.
+Ireland won both the Men's and Women's titles, retaining the Women's cup for the 4th tournament in succession.

+The Men's team beat reigning champions England in the semi-finals and the Welsh team in the grand final.
+While the Irish women's team defeated Sweden in the semi-final and Scotland in their grand final.

 2022 Euro Cup

 The 2022 Euro Cup was held in Edinburgh, Scotland.
 In the Men's Division Germany finished as runners-up, and England won their sixth Euro Cup title.
 In the Women's Division England finished as runners-up, and Ireland won the 3 in a row to claim their eighth Euro Cup title.

 2020 & 2021 Euro Cup (Cancelled)

-The 2020 (Stirling, Scotland) and 2021 (Amsterdam, Netherlands) Cups were both cancelled due to the COVID19 Pandemic.
+The 2020 (Stirling, Scotland) and 2021 (Amsterdam, Netherlands) Cups were both cancelled due to the COVID-19 pandemic.

 2019 Euro Cup

 The 2019 Euro Cup was held in Norrtälje, Sweden.
 16 men's and 8 women's teams took part.
 In the Men's Division Ireland finished as runners-up for the fourth year in a row, and England won their fifth Euro Cup title.

 Meanwhile, in the Women's Division, a strong Irish side continued the duopoly of titles between them and England, defeating the England Vixens in the final.